grinner/Polonator/README.markdown

 # Polonator G.007 source

-The Polonator Source is going github.
+The Polonator Source has gone github.
 MIT license on everything

 ## Release Background